richard-duong/TLSCache/README.md

 - Read blacklist for the specified proxy<br>
 - Create a local bloom filter with blacklisted objects as elements<br>
 - Prepare a cache for objects to be stored on<br>
-- Configure TLS contexts and setup listening socket<br>
+- Configure TLS contexts and setup listening/connection sockets<br>
 - Prepare a file descriptor pipe for updating the cache<br><br>
 ![Proxy Initialization Image](docs/initialize-proxy.png)<br><br><br><br>